 Legal tests to establish vicarious liability

-• The relationship test: a relationship must exist between the employer and the wrongdoer which makes it proper for the law to make the employer pay for the fault of the other.
+- The Relationship Test: There must be a relationship between the employer and the wrongdoer that makes it appropriate for the employer to bear responsibility for the other’s actions.

 Vicarious liability & different types of wrongdoing